2012 Delhi gang rape and murder: Juvenile defendant

 The juvenile defendant Mohammed Afroz, whose name was later changed to Raju in the media due to his age, was declared as 17 years and six months old on the day of the crime by the Juvenile Justice Board (JJB), which relied on his birth certificate and school documents.
 The JJB rejected a police request for a bone ossification (age determination) test for a positive documentation of his age.

 On 28 January 2013, the Juvenile Justice Board determined that Afroz would not be tried as an adult.
 A petition launched by Janata Party president Subramanian Swamy seeking the prosecution of the minor as an adult due to the violent nature of his alleged crime was rejected by the JJB.
 The minor was tried separately in a juvenile court.

 A verdict in the case was scheduled to be announced on 25 July, but was deferred until 5 August and then deferred again to 19 August.
-On 31 August, he was convicted of rape and murder under the Juvenile Justice Act and given the maximum sentence of three years' imprisonment in a reform facility, inclusive of the eight months he spent in remand during the trial.
+On 31 August, he was convicted of rape and murder under the Juvenile Justice (Care and Protection of Children) Act, 2000 and given the maximum sentence of three years' imprisonment in a reform facility, inclusive of the eight months he spent in remand during the trial.
 Reportedly, Jyoti's younger brother had impulsively tried to attack the juvenile convict after hearing the verdict but the crowd in the courtroom managed to restrain him.
 The juvenile was released on 20 December 2015.

-For the rehabilitation and mainstreaming of Afroz as mandated by the Juvenile Justice Act, 2000 management committees were set up before the release of juvenile convicts.
+For the rehabilitation and mainstreaming of Afroz as mandated by the Juvenile Justice (Care and Protection of Children) Act, 2000 management committees were set up before the release of juvenile convicts.
 Accordingly, a 'post-release plan' was submitted to the Delhi high court in December 2015.
 The plan was prepared and submitted by the management committee, headed by the officer of the District Child Protection Unit, and had recommended that "(Afroz) should lead a new life with a new identity provided by the appropriate government as applicable in his case if permissible to avoid any backlash or violent reaction".
 According to the report, the juvenile had learnt cooking and tailoring while staying in the reform house.
 The report further said that Afroz would need a tailoring shop, a sewing machine and other tailoring equipment.
 The report also mentioned that a one-time grant of ₹10000 from the government should be sufficient to support him initially.
-The department of women and child development (WCD) of the government stated that it would provide the money and would arrange the machine from an NGO.
+The Department of Women and Child Development and Social Welfare (WCD) of the government stated that it would provide the money and would arrange the machine from an NGO.
 Afroz's family had ostracized him for the crime and refused to accept him.
 However, after his release it was reported that he was working as a cook.